yairm210/Unciv/README.md

 However, it's difficult enough for me to handle one release cycle (on Google Play), so I'm not planning on creating a second release cycle for desktop.

+If you have Java 8, there are JARs in the Releases which you can run with `java -jar <jarName>`

+If you also have JDK 8 installed, you can compile Unciv on your own by cloning (or downloading and unzipping) the project, opening a terminal in the Unciv folder and run the following commands:

+### Windows

+Running: `gradlew desktop:run`
+Building: `gradlew desktop:dist`

+### Linux/Mac OS

+Running: `./gradlew desktop:run`
+Building: `./gradlew desktop:dist`

-If you really want to, you could install Android Studio and build it yourself :)
+For actual development, you'll probably need to download Android Studio and build it yourself - see Contributing :)

 ## How can I learn to play?
 Where's the wiki?